UTCSheffield/mcpi_ideas/docs/1_Get_Started.md

 # I'm walking on sunshine
 Add this code below what you have already written

-What does it do when you run it
+What does it do when you run it?

 <pre class="python hljs remark-code">
 while True: